Manage settings for software updates

 In the Maximum Run Time tab, set the maximum amount of time a software update is allotted to complete on client computers.
 If the update takes longer than the maximum run-time value, Configuration Manager creates a status message and stops monitoring the deployment for the software updates installation.
 You can configure this setting only on the central administration site or a stand-alone primary site.

 Configuration Manager also uses this setting to determine whether to initiate the software update installation within a configured maintenance window.
 If the maximum run-time value is greater than the available remaining time in the maintenance window, the software updates installation is postponed until the start of the next maintenance window.
 When there are multiple software updates to be installed on a client computer with a configured maintenance window (timeframe), the software update with the lowest maximum run time installs first, then the software update with the next lowest maximum run time installs next, and so on.
 Before it installs each software update, the client verifies that the available maintenance window will provide enough time to install the software update.
 After a software update starts installing, it will continue to install even if the installation goes beyond the end of the maintenance window.
-For more information about maintenance windows, see the How to use maintenance windows in System Center Configuration Manager.
+For more information about maintenance windows, see the How to use maintenance windows.

 On the Maximum Run Time tab, you can view and configure the following settings: